debops/debops/docs/news/upgrades.rst

 - The ``core__keyserver`` variable and its corresponding local fact have been replaced by the :envvar:`keyring__keyserver` with a corresponding local fact.

+- The :ref:`debops.nginx` role no longer defaults to limiting the allowed HTTP request methods to GET, HEAD and POST on PHP-enabled websites.
+Use the ``item.php_limit_except`` parameter if you want to keep limiting the request methods.

 v1.0.0 (2019-05-22)
 -------------------